Skiggz/jira-pal/README.md

   * Clear caches

 ##Searching

-* All of the search functionality uses jira's advanced search syntax.
-If you want to get the best out of this, check out their documentation on [Advanced Searching](https://confluence.atlassian.com/jira/advanced-searching-179442050.html)
+* As noted in the examples above, `lookup` is the command you want to use to enter raw jql queries.
+There is an example using `jira-pal help lookup`.
+* JQL is defined here on jiras website under [Advanced Searching](https://confluence.atlassian.com/jira/advanced-searching-179442050.html)
+* `search`, `me` and `copy` commands all search using "text contains ____" where the blank is whatever you type
+  * Example: `jira-pal search foobar` is actually doing a JQL search of "text contains foobar"

 ##Settings